LaurenceTaylor/CV/README.md

 ### Learning Quickly and Independently

-In my previous role I had to learn a range of software (Cybersource, Sift Science, Arkowl and more) within weeks, as well as the entirely alien field which was fraud prevention.
+In my previous role I had to learn a range of software (Cybersource, Sift Science, Arkowl and more) within weeks, as well as SQL and the entirely alien field which was fraud prevention.
 I am pleased to say I became the top performer in terms of targets within a few months.
-Makers has added
+Makers values and teaches fast learning.

 ### Attention to Detail